Usage Statistics

 , contains aspec_id

-tag) - Duration of application startup (
+tag) - Duration of app startup (

 startupTime